arcan1s/netctl-gui/README.md

 Information
 -----------
-Graphical interface for netctl.
-Now it may work with profiles and may create new profiles.
+Qt4/Qt5 graphical interface for netctl.
+It may work with profiles and may create new profiles.
 Also it may create a connection to WiFi.
 Moreover, it provides a widget and DataEngine for KDE.

 **NOTE** LOOKING FOR TRANSLATORS!